COVID-19 Financing Options

 State and federal agencies are providing financing assistance to small businesses impacted by the COVID-19 pandemic and mitigation efforts.
 This page provides important information and connections with special government financing programs during the current emergency, as well as the regular financing options available through LVEDC and the Lehigh Valley Lending Network.

-The Lehigh Valley Small Business Development Center (SBDC) can assist with the application process.
-Visit here to contact them or for more information.
+The Lehigh University Small Business Development Center (SBDC) can assist with the application process and provide additional information about SBA assistance programs.

 Pennsylvania Industrial Development Authority (PIDA)

 PIDA’s Small Business First Fund provided $61 million to help businesses through the emergency.
 Under the PIDA COVID-19 Working Capital Access Program, for-profit small businesses with 100 or fewer employees worldwide were eligible for working capital loans of up to $100,000.
 The Pennsylvania Department of Community and Economic Development no longer is accepting applications for loans under this program.

 Northampton County COVID-19 Small Business Emergency Relief Fund

 Northampton County has established a $250,000 emergency relief fund for small businesses in the county with fewer than 100 employees that have been in operation for at least one fiscal year.
 The Rising Tide Community Loan Fund will administer the program and process applications.
 An application form is available on the Rising Tide website.
 Applicants can apply for a maximum amount of $15,000.
 Loans will have 0% interest over a 12-month term.